Lent begins February 14

 The Passover Experience Preparation Checklist (head and participant table set-up instructions)

 Haggadah Program (copy front to back and fold) | You can also project this onto your screens

-Suggested Service Order if the presentation is being done during a morning/evening service (instructions are included for the individual Seder box option)
+Suggested Service Order if this presentation is being done during your regular worship service (instructions are included for the individual Seder box option)

 If you’re incorporating dinner into your program, here are tips and recommended recipes for your menu